dart-lang/leak_tracker/README.md

 2. Disable output to console or to DevTools.
 3. Listen to the leaks with custom handler.

-See [DevTools guidance] on how to interact with leak tracker.
+See `DevTools > Memory > Leaks` guidance on how to interact with leak tracker.

+TODO: add link to DevTools documentation.

 ## Performance impact